suborbital/docs/website/docs/e2-core/concepts/static-directory.md

 # Static Directory

-An Atmo project can optionally contain a `static` directory.
+An E2 Core project can optionally contain a `static` directory.
 When present, the `subo` CLI will package the static directory into your application Bundle.

 Example: